-Avoid using paper bag
+Avoid using a paper bag

-Add water in the container
+Add water to the container.

 Make use of a dehydrator

-A dehydrator is effective for popcorns which are exposed to too much moisture or accidental spills.
+A dehydrator is effective for popcorns exposed to too much moisture or accidental spills.
 You should preheat the kernels and arrange them on the tray.
 Expose the kernels to 130F or 54.5C temperature for 10-15 minutes.
 Once cool, place it back in a dry container.

 Steps in freezing popcorn

 Another alternative you can do to make popcorn last longer is to freeze it.
 Just make sure you follow these steps: